 Carter Holton Film Collection

 The voice-over was recorded in 1995 by Robert Carlson with some assistance from Robert Shuster.
-Robert Carlson specifically mentions a solar eclipse briefly featured in the video as occurring on 21 August 1941.
-This video has been made available courtesy of the Christian and Missionary Alliance National Archives, Colorado Springs, Colorado, USA, and is disseminated and cohosted by the Digital Himalaya Project.
+Robert Carlson specifically mentions a solar eclinse briefly featured in the video as occurring on 21 August 1941.
+This video has been made availably courtesy of the Christian and Missionary Alliance National Archives, Colorado Springs, Colorado, USA, and is disseminated and co-hosted by the Digital Himalaya Project.

 Please click on one of the images below to play the film.